 - To verify the information originally submitted to the company in your life insurance application

-- To take a full medical history of the applicant.
-The questions on the life insurance medical exam go more in-depth into your medical history and your family members.
-If the company determines you are likely to die at an early age, they will want to collect higher premiums early on; if they feel you will live longer they may not need to collect as much from you in the early part of your life because they may determine that you will be around longer to continue to make premium payments.
+- To take a full medical history of the applicant: The questions on the life insurance medical exam go more in-depth into your medical history and your family members.
+If the company determines you are likely to die at an early age, they will want to collect higher premiums early on.
+If the company feels you will live longer they may not need to collect as much from you in the early part of your life because they may determine that you will be around longer to continue to make premium payments.

 - To identify any underlying medical conditions.
 Medical conditions such as diabetes, inconsistencies in the blood work, or HIV that the applicant may not be aware of or may not have declared.
-Also to verify drug or nicotine use.
+The company will also verify drug or nicotine use.
 The information from the medical tests will be matched against the sample test results.

-What Life Insurance Companies Use to Assess How Long Someone Will Live
+How Do Insurance Companies Assess How Long Someone Will Live?

 Longevity charts are statistics on the mortality rates of people and are used by life insurance companies.
 Longevity charts give an insurance company statistical information on how many men, women, and children die at various ages.
 This information can help an insurance company determine what risk they are taking.
 For example, say a longevity chart reveals that men at age 29 die more frequently than women at age 29, from this statistic the insurance company would be taking a larger risk by insuring a man than a woman.

-The Types of Questions Asked During a Life Insurance Medical Exam
+Questions And Procedures During a Life Insurance Medical Exam

 - Your medical history including any hospitalizations, medications, procedures you have had, or conditions.
 You will be asked a series of questions to make sure you did not forget to mention anything and to give you the opportunity to reveal your full history.